 Katherine Gaudet is a scholar of the history of reading.
 She is Associate Director of the University Honors Program at the University of New Hampshire, where she is also a member of the Humanities faculty.
-She has published on topics including suicide, bankruptcy, and education in early America.
-In 2015 she received a grant from the National Endowment for the Humanities to develop a course called "What Is a Criminal?" which has become a core offering in the Honors Program as well as the topic of the public Sidore Lecture Series for 2019-2020.
-She is also a freelance writer and editor, and is currently working on a project about narratives of addiction.
+She has published on topics including suicide, bankruptcy, and education in early America, and teaches courses on the narrative structures of topics like addiction, epidemics, and criminality.
+In 2015 she received a grant from the National Endowment for the Humanities to develop a course called “What Is a Criminal?” and is currently editing an essay collection of the same title, forthcoming in 2022.
+(See more here: whatisacriminal.org.)
+She is also a freelance writer and editor.
 She lives in Saco, Maine with her husband, daughter, and son.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.